ACCIDENT INJURED ON SNOWMOBILE – MN LAWYER

 TYPES OF SNOWMOBILE ACCIDENTS IN MN

 YOUR RIGHTS AFTER A SNOWMOBILE ACCIDENT INJURY – MN LAWYER

 If you are driving your snowmobile and you cause the accident, you generally will not be able to receive any compensation for your injury (although your health insurance will still apply.)
-However, if there is a car involved in your snowmobile crash, you may be able to get no-fault automobile benefits to pay for your medical bills and lost wages – even though you were on a snowmobile and even though you were the one at fault.
-This is a complicated area of the law, so you should call one of our top MN snowmobile accident injury lawyers for a free consultation if you are on a snowmobile in MN and are injured because of contact with a car or truck.
+However, if there is a car involved in your snowmobile crash, you may be able to get no-fault automobile benefits to pay for your medical bills and lost wages.
+This may be available even though you were on a snowmobile and even though you were the one at fault.
+Please call our top MN snowmobile accident injury lawyers for a free consultation if you are on a snowmobile in MN and are injured because of contact with a car or truck.

 SNOWMOBILE ACCIDENT BECAUSE OF SOMEONE’S PROPERTY

 The DNR has mapped snowmobile trails throughout MN.
 However, they do not necessarily check all of the trails for safety.
 Some snowmobile accidents can be caused because of a defective or hidden condition on another person’s property.
 Again, these are complicated cases that require a thorough investigation, so you should call and get a free consultation with a snowmobile accident injury attorney in MN as soon as possible after your accident.

 BEING HIT OR RUN OVER BY A SNOWMOBILE